luke-lite/NBA-Prediction-Modeling/README.md

-# NBA-Prediction-Modeling
+# NBA Prediction Modeling
 ## Luke DiPerna
 ### August, 2023
 ![basket_splash_image](https://github.com/luke-lite/NBA-Prediction-Modeling/blob/7dd0df0e39e479758dc5b26affdbdd2dffc058ff/basket_splash_image.jpg)

 ## Project Goal
-The purpose of this project is to create a machine learning model that can accurately predict the outcome of NBA games using boxscore stats from the past 10 seasons.
+The purpose of this project is to create a machine learning model that can accurately predict the outcome of NBA games using boxscore statistics from the past 10 seasons.
 In order to accomplish this, I:

-* built a webscraper to gather the raw ddata
+* built a webscraper to gather the raw data
-* processed the data to prepare it for modeling
+* aggregated and processed the data to prepare it for modeling
 * evaluated and iterated upon the models to improve accuracy

 ## Stakeholder